Smoke Alarms Help Save Lives

 Photoelectric Alarms

 A smoldering fire is the most common and high-risk fire in the home.
-Fire Tek® Photoelectric smoke alarms reliably detect smoke from such fires, before it becomes flaming and potentially impossible to escape.
+Wiser® and Fire Tek® Photoelectric smoke alarms reliably detect smoke from such fires, before it becomes flaming and potentially impossible to escape.

 Interconnected Smoke Alarms

-The Fire Tek® smoke alarms can be interconnected wired or wirelessly.
+Our Wiser® and Fire Tek® smoke alarms can be interconnected wired or wirelessly.
 This ensures if one alarm detects smoke, all alarms activate.
 Providing greater warning if far away from detecting alarm in larger homes or bedrooms.

 Every Month